 Tutorial: Integrate CometChat’s chat widget into a Daily video app for an enriched chat experience

 One of our main goals at Daily is to help developers build world-class communications experiences.
-In support of this goal, we’ve built our APIs to be flexible, which means developers can choose which features and products they want to integrate without having to compromise.
+We’ve built our APIs to be flexible, which means developers can choose which features and products they want to integrate without having to compromise.

-In today’s post, we’ll be taking a look at CometChat, a third-party chat API that offers a comprehensive list of products and extensions to build an enriched chat experience in your app.
+In today’s post, we’ll take a look at CometChat, a third-party chat API that offers a comprehensive list of products and extensions to build an enriched chat experience in your app.

 Read our announcement post about Daily's partnership with CometChat.

-We’ll note: Daily offers prebuilt and customizable chat options for our various client SDKs.
-Daily's chat is a great option if you want to quickly enable chat functionality that lets you build a custom UI and is HIPAA compliant by default.
-However, if you need advanced features, like file or document sharing, then a third-party component like CometChat may be a better fit.
+We’re excited how this partnership expands our support for developers implementing chat.
+If you want to quickly enable chat, Daily offers prebuilt and customizable chat options for our various client SDKs.
+(This lets you build a custom UI and is HIPAA compliant by default.)
+If you need advanced features, like file or document sharing, a third-party component like CometChat may better support your goals.

 Let’s take a look at how easily CometChat can be integrated into a Daily video app.